Non-Executive Director x 3

 Trust ethos & values

-Trustees – or non-executive directors - are both charity trustees and company directors of the academy trust.
-The core functions of their role are: ensuring clarity of vision, ethos and strategic direction; holding executive leaders to account for the educational and financial performance of a charitable company funded by the public purse.
-The board of trustees manages the business of the academy trust and may exercise all the powers of the trust in compliance with its charitable objects, company and charity law.
+Trustees – or non-executive directors - are both charity trustees and company directors of the academy trust; the role is to hold to account the executive and senior leadership team.
+The board of directors manages the business of the academy trust and may exercise all the powers of the trust.
+The board of directors also ensures compliance with the trust’s charitable objects and with company and charity law.

 Essential (due to multiple roles, candidates may be accepted who possess one or more of the skills below)